 Almost every corner of the park grounds are decorated in hundreds of thousands of multi-colored LED lights, covering flower bushes, lining walkways, and arranged into huge, creative objects and sets on an impressive scale.
 Some of the more eye-catching attractions include several large, continually-changing LED "screens" which cycles though creative imagery, music-syncronized light shows, light tunnels, and countless fuji-like LED chains hung from the same lattices the flowers hang from in the spring.

 Take the JR Utsunomiya Line, JR Shonan-Shinjuku Line or JR Tohoku Shinkansen from Tokyo to Oyama (only a few shinkansen stop there) and transfer to the JR Ryomo Line.
 Get off at Tomita Station, one station before Ashikaga Station, from where it is a 15 minute walk to the park.
 The one way ride takes at least 70 minutes and 4000 yen by shinkansen or about two hours and 2000 yen by regular trains.

-Alternatively, take the Tobu Isesaki Line from Tobu Asakusa Station to Ashikagashi Station.
+Take Tobu Railway from Tobu Asakusa Station to Ashikagashi Station.
 The one way ride takes about 70 minutes and costs 2000 yen by direct "Ryomo Limited Express" train or takes nearly two hours but costs only 970 yen by regular trains with transfers along the way.
 From the station, there are shuttle buses to the park (300 yen one way), however, they do not run on many weekdays and during winter.
 Alternatively, the park can be reached in a 20 minute taxi ride (about 3000 yen).

 10:00 to 17:00 (off-season)